Drought Induced Potassium Deficiency in Corn and Soybeans

 - Inadequate K levels: Soils can become depleted of K.

-- Stunted root system: An active root system is required to take up K, so factors like temperature, compaction, seed furrow side-wall compaction, hard, dry soils, shallow planting depth, or pathogen/insect pests may stunt a root system.
+- Stunted root system: An active root system is required to take up K, so factors like temperature, compaction, seed furrow side-wall compaction, hard and dry soils, shallow planting depth, or pathogen/insect pests may stunt a root system.

 - Growth stage: Soybeans demand a high amount of K during the R1-R5 growth stages where 75% of the total K uptake occurs.3